 Linda Bruenjes, Director

-Heather Dwyer, Assistant Director
+Heather Dwyer, Associate Director

 Dr. Heather Dwyer earned her Ph.D. in Ecology from the University of California, Davis.
 While at UC Davis, she both coordinated and participated in the Teaching Assistant Consultant Program.
 Following graduate school, Heather worked as a teaching consultant at the Eberly Center for Teaching Excellence and Educational Innovation at Carnegie Mellon University, where she supported faculty and graduate students in their teaching.
 At the Eberly Center, she coordinated the Graduate Teaching Fellows program, the Future Faculty Program, and the Wimmer Faculty Fellows program.
 Heather has instructed or helped to instruct courses in introductory biology, ecology, evolution, animal diversity, plant systematics, and first-year seminars in the sciences.
 She is particularly interested in issues of diversity and equity in higher education.
 Heather joined the CTSE team at Suffolk University as Assistant Director in 2016 and has been involved in educational development since 2011.